 Presentation On Burnout For Nursing Students (With Beatles Music)

 Working in preventive medicine and health research, I have found that our local state university medical center works hundreds of nurses at varying levels of certification, from LPN and VPN to RN and NP (Nurse Practitioners), even including some PhD-holding nursing professors.

 All the similar medical centers around the state are advertising for additional nurses and some of the ads seek NPs to work as physician assistants.
 Many hours of nursing coverage are unfilled and the current staff fills those hours in overtime.
 Private university hospitals and privately held hospitals are experiencing some of the same nursing shortage.

-Time Saving Changes Turned Into Stressors
+Time Saving Changes Can Become Stressors

 In the late 1970s and early 1980s, we first heard about a time saving schedule change that would provide nurses with four days off every week.
 This was wonderful for the first several years it was used.

 In Cincinnati, a nurse I knew jumped at the change to work three 12-hour shifts weekly on Friday, Saturday, and Sunday so that she could care for her three children the rest of the week.
 In addition, she was paid for 40 hours of work, an entire week.

 Soon, this scheduling option was available to nurses in Central Ohio as well in state funded and private hospitals.
 Many people took advantage of that three-day schedule to attend classes at the Ohio State University during the week, especially since many classes did not meet on Fridays and increasing numbers of four-day classes began to replace five-day classes.

 By the 1990s, nurses were working four 12-hour shifts weekly instead of three shifts, with requests for them to accept additional hours of two or four more hours after a shift.
 By the late 2000s, we saw nurses working five 12-hour shifts a week and their four days off vanished.